yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

   var dwight = new Being("Dwight", "beet farmer");
 {% endhighlight %}

 Pretty boring.
 Well, what if we use 'Being()' as the parent class to build out a few of the different Lord of the Rings characters?
 Hobbits also move, eat, and speak, but they also have some pretty unique characteristics.
-How could we have it so that our Hobbits have the properties and methods of 'Being()' plus more?
+How could we have it so that our Hobbits have the same properties and access to the methods of 'Being()' plus more?
 We use subclassing.

 {% highlight javascript %}
   var Hobbit = function(name, characteristic){ //1